-Procedure: Two parallel lines are marked 10 meters apart wooden blocks 2×4 inches are kept on one side of marked line.
-The student stands opposite to the line, where wooden block are placed.
-On start the student runs towards wooden blocks and pick one of them.
+Procedure: Two parallel lines are marked 10 meters apart wooden blocks 2×4 inches are kept on one side of the marked line.
+The student stands opposite to the line, where the wooden block is placed.
+On start, the student runs towards wooden blocks and pick one of them.
 Then places the block on the line from where he started.
-The student continues to run and similarly lift other block and place at starting line.
+The student continues to run and similarly lift other block and place at the starting line.

 Scoring: The score is each lap time for completes trial.
-The better of two trials is taken as final score.
+The better of two trials is taken as the final score.